 At its heart, not just the religious variety, but faith in all its forms.
 Faith in yourself, faith in others, and yes faith in a higher power.
 Although, that higher power isn’t necessarily a deity.
 In this instance, it’s the God Account, a Facebook friend with some ulterior motives.

-Right now you might be thinking that I lied to you, but hear me out.
+You might be thinking that I lied to you right now, but hear me out.
 Social media is designed to connect people.
 In some ways, it does, but it also creates a culture of isolation.
 We seem to share everything and put our entire lives out on display, but we’re curating an image, putting up a pretty wall and hoping no one will notice that the pictures don’t match reality.
 “God Friended Me” uses social media to break through that wall.

 Our modern-day prophet, Miles (Brandon Micheal Hall), is sent friend suggestions in the isolating world of social media for people in need of a helping hand in the real world.
 The series is about ignoring the “what ifs,” and breaking through those invisible walls we build around our lives.
 The circumstances may change, but the message is always the same—we’re all in this together, fighting our own battles, and looking for a way to connect.